VasilGVasilev/realEstate/NBs/Tailwind.md

 <div className="flex justify-center">This is text is justified center relative to encapsulating div</div>
 same goes for
 <div><div>This inner div is justified center realtive to outer div</div></div>

+### Other:

+The inset CSS property is a shorthand that corresponds to the top, right, bottom, and/or left properties.